Skiing without borders in La Rosière

 A friendly and peaceful resort with no queuing at lifts, La Rosière lies on a south-facing slope and so benefits from sun all day long.
 Overlooking the Tarentaise valley, it offers fine views of the Mont Pourri, the Aiguille Rouge and you can see the ski resort of Les Arcs in the distance.

 Once you have the skis on, you don’t need to go very far away to find yourself in a wilderness where there are no buildings on sight.
 Generally fairly wide and so well suited to beginners, the runs include some testing reds and blacks for competent intermediates and dive towards the resort through vast snowfields with the Mont Blanc, the Grandes Jorasses, the Cervin and the Testa del Rutor rising in the background.
-Two passes provide great views of these famous Alps summits.
-The Traversette, where you can discover the remains of a military fort damaged during the Second World War.
+Two spots provide great views of these famous Alps summits.
+The Valaisan Mount, highest point of the ski area, and the Fort de la Redoute, a former military fort damaged during the Second World War.
+In addition, there are several great viewpoints of the Mont-Blanc on the Italian side.

 Snowkiting and heliskiing